• Christmas Recipes

 Prep the Salmon Fillets

 • Cut salmon filet into four equal pieces.
 Skin the salmon or leave it on for removal after steaming.
-See photos in post for help removing the skin.
 Sprinkle with salt, pepper and garlic.

 Make the Steaming Liquid